vicenteherrera/kubernetes_tutorial/docs/03_infra_terraform.md

 ## 3. Provision infrastructure with Terraform

+We will store the infrastructure state in the volume storage created previously, so any other person trying to work with this infrastructure will have access to it.
+Also when executing changes, the state will be locked, preveting other users to try to change infrastructure at the same time.

-Change to the `infra` directory and initialize Terraform's Azure driver:
+Change to the `infra` directory.
+You will find several files and folders:

+ * backend.tfconfig: parameters for the resource group and volume name that will store the infrastructure state
+ * terraform.tfvars: input values to define a prefix\* for all resource names, and default datacenter location
+ * variables.tf : inputs definitions, including the ones for the terraform.tfvars values, and the service principal id and secret.
+ * main.tf: main Terraform file that references all other modules
+ * modules (folder)
+   * acr (folder): files to define an Azure Container Registry provisioning
+   * aks (folder): files to define an Azure Kubernetes Service provisioning
+   * load_balancer: files to define load balancer
+   * public_ip: files to define a public ip
+   * resource-group (folder): files to define a Resource Group provisioning

-You can edit the  `terraform.tfvars` to select a different availability zone, or name prefix for resources.
-But the prefix must contain only alphabetical characters, because it is used for the name of the Azure Container Registry, and that only allows this kind of characters (no numbers, dashes or undescores).
+\*The "prefix" must contain only alphabetical characters, because it is used for the name of the Azure Container Registry, and that only allows this kind of characters (no numbers, dashes or undescores).

+To continue you must already have logged in with the Azure CLI, and have the environment variable _ARM_ACCESS_KEY_ set up as explained earlier.

+Initialize Terraform's Azure driver using the backend.tfconfig backend configuration options to use the Azure storage for the infrastructure state, using:

 ```
 $ cd infra
 $ terraform init -backend-config=backend.tfconfig
 ```

-Test the execution plan:
+We can test the execution plan without making any change to infrastructure with:

 ```
 $ terraform plan
 ```

-The change that should be performed will be shown.

-To run the execution plan use:
+To continue you must have defined the environment variables _TF_VAR_client_id_ and _TF_VAR_client_secret_ as explanied previously.

+Provision the changes to infrastructure in your Azure account, use:

 ```
 $ terraform apply